Solar-network/docs/docs/tutorials/core/how-to-write-custom-transactions.md

 ### Including them inside your plugin directory

 Create a subfolder `__tests__` inside your custom-transaction.
-Then you have to include some framework for tasting you code, swipechain core uses jest, you can read more about it in the following link: [https://jestjs.io/](https://jestjs.io/)
+Then you have to include some framework for tasting you code, solar core uses jest, you can read more about it in the following link: [https://jestjs.io/](https://jestjs.io/)

 ## Wrapping It Up